 A visit to the campanile was an attraction offered in the past to illustrious guests, though the Lords were cautious in granting permission to foreigners; for fear that they might survey the layout of the city and its ports for military purposes.

-Right: View of the Campanile from the Bacino di San Marco
+Left: View of the Campanile from the Bacino di San Marco

 In the early 10th century, construction of the watch-tower began.
 It was slowly raised in height and acquired a belfry and a spire constructed of timber, in the 12th century,